PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Approach

-To select the most important clusters in $\mathcal{C}_{N, M}$ (Eqn.~\ref{eq:clustering}) for an input image $x$ in a vision task (e.g., image classification or object detection), we adopt a straightforward approach.
-For each cluster $m$, we reshape the slice $\mathcal{C}_{N, m}$ back to a 2D spatial heatmap and normalize it (by subtracting the minimum and dividing the difference between the maximum and the minimum), denoted by $\mathcal{H}^m_{h, w}$.
-Then we compute the mask by $1-\mathcal{H}^m_{h, w}$ which is used to mask the input image (after being upsampled correspondingly).
-Denote the masked image by $\Tilde{x}^m$.
-The importance of a cluster $m$ is defined by the degradation of accuracy performance between $x$ and $\Tilde{x}^m$.
-The worse the performance $\Tilde{x}^m$ is, the more important the cluster $m$ is.
-In other words, we treat the mask as an adversarial attack, and the stronger the attack is the more important the cluster is.
+To select the most important clusters in $\mathcal{C}_{N, M}$ for an input image $I$ in a vision task (e.g., image classification), we adopt a straightforward approach.
+We use the clustering assignment maps $\mathcal{C}_{N, M}$ before the Softmax and then apply the Sigmoid transformation.
+For each cluster $m$, we reshape the slice $\mathcal{C}_{N, m}$ back to a 2D spatial heatmap , denoted by $\mathcal{H}^m_{h, w}$.
+We first compute a binary mask by keeping locations whose clustering scores are greater than the mean score,

-For image classification, let $p_y(x)$ and $p_y(\Tilde{x}^m)$ be the softmax outputs for the images $x$ and $\Tilde{x}^m$ with the ground-truth label $y$.
-We focus on images for which the trained model has correct prediction.
-Then, we use the difference $(p_y(x) - p_y(\Tilde{x}^m))$ as the figure of merits of the cluster $m$.
-If multiple clusters have similar effects, we select the one with minimum entropy indicating the cluster is the more precise in terms of contributing to the prediction.
-Similarly, for object detection and instance segmentation, we use as the figure of merit the difference of the mean average precision (AP) between the original image and the masked image.
-The aforementioned method can also be applied in visualizing the attention matrix $A_{N, M}$ (Eqn.~\ref{eq:mhsa1}).
+which is then upsampled to the resolution of input images (e.g., 224$\times$ 224) using the nearest interpolation, denoted by $\mathbb{M}^m$.
+The upsampled mask is used to mask the input image $I$ that can be correctly classified by the model, and we have,